MongoDBAtlasDocumentStore

 Examples

-This is how you configure MongoDB document store init parameters:
+This is how you connect the document store to writer:

 init_parameters: